gquintanaorti/kernel_regression_of_3d_shapes/README.md

 #
 ```

+To be able to use this accelerated code, you must do the following:

+The C code is embedded by using the `.Call` interface.

+1. Go to the `C_codes` directory.
+2. Clean the directory with the `cleanDirectory` command.
+3. Compile it with the `c` or the `compile` command.
+   These are just scripts that compile the code
+   with the `R CMD SHLIB` command.
+4. Copy the `compute_shape_in_C.so` file (a dynamic library)
+   to the directory containing the R source code.
+5. Open the R framework.
+6. Load the compiled C code (the dynamic library)
+   with the `dyn.load( "compute_shape_in_C.so" )` command.

 ### Details of the dataset format

-A method to load (read) a dataset from storage is supplied.
+A method to load (read) a dataset
+from secondary storage (two files) is supplied.
 The dataset must be stored in two files:

 * `name_coor.csv`: File containing coordinates.